-Every Law student in Cambridge, whatever their college, attends the same lectures, organised by the Faculty of Law in its striking modern building (designed by Lord Foster in 1995) on the university’s Sidgwick Site (10 minutes’ walk from Corpus).
+Every Law student in Cambridge attends the same lectures, organised by the Faculty of Law in its striking modern building (designed by Lord Foster in 1995) on the university’s Sidgwick Site, which is just 10 minutes’ walk from Corpus.
 Supervisions on each topic are arranged, usually in groups of two to four students, by the Colleges, with each College sending its Law students to teachers who are specialists in the particular branch of Law concerned.
 Corpus lawyers, in common with all Cambridge Law students, receive some supervisions in their own College and some in other Colleges.
-At least three of the four first-year papers (Constitutional Law, Tort Law and Civil Law I in 2016-17) are taught ‘in-house’ at Corpus.
-A considerable choice of papers is permitted in the second and third years of study.
-For additional information about the Tripos syllabus, please consult the Faculty website.
+Three of the four first-year papers (Constitutional Law, Tort Law and Civil Law I in 2018-19) are taught ‘in-house’ at Corpus.
+A considerable choice of papers is permitted in the second and third years of study, with Contract Law, Equity, Administrative Law and International Law also currently supervised in-house.
+For additional information about the Tripos syllabus, please consult the Faculty website

 Why study Law at Corpus?